ibm-cloud-docs/vpc/vsi-images.md

 - Is cloud-init enabled
 - The operating system is supported as a stock image operating system
 - Size doesn't exceed 100 GB

-Support for importing encrypted custom images is available in beta.
-For more information, see [Creating an encrypted custom image (Beta)](/docs/vpc?topic=vpc-create-encrypted-custom-image).
-{: note}

 For more information about custom images, see [Planning for custom images](/docs/vpc?topic=vpc-planning-custom-images).